custap80/instr/README.md

 # Web piano
-Virtual piano that you can play with just PC keyboard.
+Virtual piano that you can play with a PC keyboard.

 [Just Play](https://custap80.github.io/instr)